Dealing with Efflorescence on Masonry Surfaces

 Dealing with efflorescence showing up on exterior masonry walls (as pictured above) takes a different approach.
 First the moisture may be residual from the building process i.e. it is trapped inside the wall.
 If that is the case, you may just need to wait it out while the moisture dries and works its way out.
 After a few years you can clean up the exterior, seal the surface and you should be good.
 Sealing the surface is important because rain can soak the exterior and allow water to penetrate deeply into the surface and cause problems again.
 The top of any exposed masonry walls should be capped with metal flashing to prevent water penetration and to help shed rain away from the surfaces.
 Prevent irrigation from spraying on the surface of any walls.

-If the problem is appearing on flat patio surfaces, it almost always indicates the lack of a capillary break system under the surface.
+If a white powder on masonry is appearing on flat patio surfaces, it almost always indicates the lack of a capillary break system under the surface.
 Unfortunately, the only way to remedy this situation is to remove the patio and install one.
 A proper capillary break is mandatory, especially when the patio is built over clay or hardpan soil that does not drain well.
-See, I told you it would be difficult.
-If you do not install some type of capillary break under or behind the system, the moisture will want to migrate through the surface causing the problem again.
-The idea of a capillary break is to provide any moisture an escape route other than through the finished surface.
+Sorry… I told you it would be difficult.
+If you do not install some type of capillary break under or behind the system, the moisture will want to migrate through to the surface causing the problem again.
+The capillary break provides any moisture an escape route away from, rather than through the finished surface.

 Help me to help you